 (d)(e)(i)(j): The Auditor was able to observe all areas of the audited facility.
-All policies, memorandums, staff employee files, and other relevant documentation were provided for review.
-Three detainees were processed into the facility during the onsite auditor and the Auditor interviewed all three detainees.
-Audit notices in English, Spanish, Punjabi, Hindi, Simplified Chinese, Portuguese, French, Haitian Creole, Bengali, Arabic, Russian, and Vietnamese were observed by the Auditor posted in the intake area, processing area, and holding room cells advising detainees they were permitted to send confidential information or correspondence to the Auditor.
-The Auditor received no correspondence from any detainee, staff, or outside entity prior to the onsite review.
+All policies, memorandums, and other relevant documentation were provided for review.
+There were no detainees processed into the facility during the onsite for the Auditor to interview.
+Audit notices in English, Spanish, Punjabi, Hindi, Simplified Chinese, Portuguese, French, Haitian Creole, Bengali, Arabic, Russian, and Vietnamese were observed by the Auditor posted in the intake area and holding cells advising detainees they were permitted to send confidential information or correspondence to the Auditor.
+The Auditor did not receive correspondence from any detainee, staff, or outside entity prior to the onsite audit.